react-native-camera/react-native-camera/docs/RNCamera.md

 - `path` (file path on disk).
 Specifies the path on disk to record the video to.
 You can use the same `uri` returned to continue recording across start/stops

+- `videoFrameWidth` (number).
+Android only.
+The target video frame width in pixels.
+The target width should be supported by the device.

+- `videoFrameHeight` (number).
+Android only.
+The target video frame height in pixels.
+The target height should be supported by the device.

 The promise will be fulfilled with an object with some of the following properties:

 - `uri`: (string) the path to the video saved on your app's cache directory.